I have been daydreaming for years, but documenting them for about 4.

 Do you write with a visual image of the illustrations for your book?

 Despite being completely talentless in the drawing department I do see images as I write.
-As the tone of the story, characters and setting develops, a palate starts to form.
+As the tone of the story, characters and setting develops, a colour palate starts to form.
 I create mood boards for stories which allows me to share the vision with my creative partners.

 If you could bring a fictional character to life, who would it be?